Joan Sutherland Theatre, Sydney Opera House, 11 February—27 December

 Concert Hall, Sydney Opera House, 31 December

-Step into the the Sydney Opera House's magnificent Concert Hall to watch the Opera Gala concert of popular arias by Verdi, Puccini, and Rossini, with fireworks and champagne at interval.
+Step into the the Sydney Opera House's magnificent Concert Hall to watch the Opera Gala concert of popular arias by Verdi, Puccini, and Rossini, with Sydney's New Year's Eve fireworks at interval.

 Joan Sutherland Theatre, Sydney Opera House, 2—30 January

 The way first love grabs hold and floods you with something you’ve never felt before.
 The fire that burns the first time jealousy flares.
 The growing up you do in the instant that you realise love can’t last forever.
 Puccini takes these achingly human feelings and sets them to music — music that soars with the ecstasy of love, crackles with the pain of jealousy and cries with the agony of loss.
 Gale Edwards’ glittering production is set among the fishnets and fairy lights of 1930s bohemian Berlin.

 Joan Sutherland Theatre, Sydney Opera House, 11—31 January